 How are we doing?
-WisDOT did not meet the goal during 2018.
-The department issued six grants totaling \$2.9 million to Wisconsin communities.
-The businesses involved in these six projects expect to make total capital investments of \$126 million resulting in each grant dollar leveraging an average of \$43.32 in capital investment.
-Twelve communities are working to complete applications requesting nearly \$4.5 million in additional grants.
-If 25 percent of these potential projects are approved, the total grants awarded for the SFY2019 will exceed the program's annual allocation of \$3.4 million.
+WisDOT has met the goal for calendar year 2019.
+The department issued four grants totaling \$1.8 million to three Wisconsin communities.
+The businesses involved in these four projects expect to make total capital investments of \$263.95 million resulting in each grant dollar leveraging an average of \$145.28 in capital investment.
+Another eight communities are considering applications which could request more than \$3.4 million in TEA funding.

 What factors affect results?
 The most significant factor affecting this measure is the lack of a direct relationship between job creation and the amount of funds awarded to the total capital investment made.
 Since the amount of funding awarded for a project is based on the number of jobs created rather than the amount of capital investment made, it is equally likely that a project may involve large private sector investments as it is to involve a relatively small amount of investment.
-On an individual project basis, two awards in 2018 resulted in capital investment to grant dollar ratios that exceeded the target of \$50 (\$65.37 and \$53.69) while the other four had ratios below the \$50 target (\$48.90, \$39.68, \$35.00, and \$20.27).
+In 2019, these four projects had a capital investment to grant dollar ratio that far exceeded the target of \$50.

 What are we doing to improve?
 WisDOT continues to partner with other state agencies as well as regional and local economic development agencies to promote the availability of TEA program.
 Outreach is conducted at various business and industry functions including: Wisconsin Economic Development Association (WEDA) conferences, regional economic development conferences, and other region or state sponsored events.
-WisDOT is also implementing program and process improvements to reduce the application processing time.
-Updates to this measure to better reflect the program's objectives are being developed for use after SFY 2019.

-Report Date: April 2019 Data Frequency: Annual (State Fiscal Year) Division: Transportation System Development
+Report Date: April 2020 Data Frequency: Annual (State Fiscal Year) Division: Transportation System Development